pyk595/tp/docs/DeveloperGuide.md

     1. Prerequisites: At least one contact with the tag `someTag` in the contact list.

     1. Test case: `untag 1 t/someTag`<br>
        Expected: First contact is no longer tagged to `someTag`.
-Details of the contact shown in the status message.
+Details of the contact shown in the result display message.

     1. Test case: `untag 1 t/some tag`<br>
        Expected: Contact is not changed.
-Error details shown in the status message.
-Status bar remains the same.
+Error details shown in the result display message.
+Command box remains the same.

     1. Other incorrect delete tag commands to try: `untag`, `untag 1`, `untag 1 t/x`, `...` (where x is string that is not a tag)<br>
        Expected: Similar to previous.